tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** the analog model dont model protocol features but the radios using it

 In the scalar model, signals are represented with a boxcar shape in frequency and time.
-The model can simulate interference when the interfering signals have the same center frequency and bandwidth, and spectrally independent transmisssions when the spectrums don't overlap at all; partially overlapping spectrums are not supported by this model (and result in an error).
+The model can simulate interference when the interfering signals have the same center frequency and bandwidth, and spectrally independent transmissions when the spectrums don't overlap at all; partially overlapping spectrums are not supported by this model (and result in an error).

-**TODO** It only works when they have the same center frequency and bw
+.. **TODO** It only works when they have the same center frequency and bw

 **TODO** mind3 analog modelhez egy ábra

   unit: 3 circles
   scalar: 3d ábra, 2D boxcar fv, start end time, cf, bw, power be van jelolve